 *Don't expect a reporter to show you a story before publication; it conflicts with journalists' professional ethics.
 However, you can ask a reporter to call you after the story is complete to read back sections quoting you and the facts you provided, in order to ensure they are accurate.

-*If you are misquoted, or if the story contains a mistake, the Office of Marketing and Communications can contact reporters to request corrections or to set the record straight for future reference.
+*If you are misquoted, or if the story contains a mistake, the Division of University Communications can contact reporters to request corrections or to set the record straight for future reference.

 Reporters may call to elicit a comment about a controversial topic.
 In such cases, they will often look to you to provide a quote that takes a different stance from somebody with an opposing viewpoint.
 Find out upfront if that is what a reporter is interested in, and if you choose to respond, know your message before the interview begins.
 If you're being interviewed about a controversial topic, consider the areas you'll want to discuss and how you'll respond if tough questions arise.
 It's often a safe bet to respond from a position of academic expertise, i.e., explaining things from a scholarly perspective, rather than offering personal opinion or conjecture about a topic.